pulumi/examples/azure-py-virtual-data-center/README.md

 # Running the Example

 After cloning this repo, `cd` into the `azure-py-virtual-data-center` directory and run the following commands.

-1. Create a new stack, which is an isolated deployment target for this example:

-    ```bash
-    $ pulumi stack init prod
-    ```

-1. Create a Python virtualenv, activate it, and install the dependent packages [needed](https://www.pulumi.com/docs/intro/concepts/how-pulumi-works/) for our Pulumi program:
+1. (recommended) Create a Python virtualenv, activate it, and install the dependent packages [needed](https://www.pulumi.com/docs/intro/concepts/how-pulumi-works/) for our Pulumi program:

     ```
     $ python3 -m venv venv